btg5679/javascript-openai-web-crawler/README.md

 1. Clone the repository
 2. Install dependencies using `npm install`
 3. Set your OpenAI API key in a `.env` file - `OPENAI_API_KEY=123456`
+4. Set your target url in index.js: `const domain = "openai.com";`
-4. Run the script with a question as a command line argument, like this:
+5. Run the script with a question as a command line argument, like this:

 ```sh
 node index.js "What is ChatGPT?"